How to Use This Calculator

 Why is it important to have alcohol-free days?

 It is important to have alcohol-free days to allow your body, particularly your liver, time to recover and regenerate.
 Regular alcohol-free periods can help reduce the risk of developing alcohol dependence, improve sleep quality, aid in weight management by reducing empty calories, and contribute to better overall mental and physical health.
-The UK guidelines suggest at least 2-3 alcohol-free days per week.
+The UK guidelines suggest at least 2-3 alcohol-free days per week, a metric tracked by this calculator.